Houston Property Insurance Claim Statistics by Disaster Type: Harris County Historical Analysis

 Why does the cause-of-loss attribution matter so much in Houston property claims?

 Standard homeowners and commercial policies cover wind damage but exclude rising floodwater.
 Following events like hurricanes, a property may experience both.
-Attributing each line item of damage to either wind (covered) or flood (excluded) determines whether the carrier is legally obligated to pay for the repairs.
+Attributing each line item of damage to either wind (covered) or flood (excluded) determines whether the policy obligates the carrier to pay for the repairs.

 How do percentage-based hurricane deductibles affect claims in Harris County?